usecanvas/canvas-editor/README.md

   `content` properties when a block's content was updated locally.
 - `onNewBlockInsertedLocally`: Receives an index and a new block object when a new block was inserted locally.
+- `onBlockDeletedLocally`: Receives an index and a block after the block was deleted locally.

 ## Running Tests